Keeper-Security/git-ssh-sign/README.md

 `.config/keeper/ssh-sign.json` or
 `ssh-sign.json`
 relative to the user's home directory.

-❗The KSM Application must have access to a Shared Folder that contains the SSH key.
+It must have access to a Shared Folder that contains the SSH key.

 ### CLI-based Configuration